afroisalreadyinu/practical-ansible-intro/readme.md

       command: whoami
 ```

-In order to also see the output of this command, you have to run the
+In order to see the output of the `whoami` command, you have to run
-playbook command with the next level of verbosity:
+the playbook command with the next level of verbosity:

     ansible-playbook -i inventory whoami.py -v